-• If severe damage causes high-voltage components to become exposed, responders should take appropriate precautions and wear appropriate insulated personal protective equipment.

-Failure to follow any of these instructions may result in serious injury or death by electrocution.
+- If severe damage causes high-voltage components to become exposed, responders should take appropriate precautions and wear appropriate insulated personal protective equipment. - Do not attempt to remove a Service Disconnect Plug while in the water Failure to follow any of these instructions may result in serious injury or death by electrocution.